-- Upsizing existing infrastructure capacity to accommodate connection of currently un-served or undeveloped areas. - 2.
-Asset Management To promote the development and implementation of an asset management plan to ensure the long-term operation and maintenance of infrastructure constructed using PENNVEST funds, PENNVEST will pay up to \$25,000 for the development of an asset management plan as part of any wastewater treatment system project. - 3.
-Project Ranking Criteria Attachment 4, Wastewater Project Ranking Framework was revised to promote the implementation of sustainability principles for asset management and energy efficiency in 2008.
+- Extending service to an unserved or undeveloped area. - Upsizing existing infrastructure capacity to accommodate connection of currently unserved or undeveloped areas. - 2.
+Asset Management To promote the development and implementation of an asset management plan ensuring the long-term operation and maintenance of infrastructure constructed using PENNVEST funds, PENNVEST will pay up to \$25,000 for the development of an asset management plan as part of any wastewater treatment system project. - 3.
+Project Ranking Criteria Attachment 4, "Wastewater Project Ranking Framework" was revised to promote the implementation of sustainability principles for asset management and energy efficiency in 2008.
 These criteria were revised further to clarify how these concepts should be considered.
-This revised ranking criteria was reviewed and approved by the PENNVEST Board and EPA in April, 2014.
+The revised ranking criteria was reviewed and approved by the PENNVEST Board and EPA in April 2014.